Realizations of countable Borel equivalence relations: Subshifts

 \begin{thm} Let $\Gamma$ be a countable group.
 Then $\Gamma$ is amenable iff every subshift of $2^\Gamma$ admits an invariant Borel probability measure. \end{thm}

 Our proof of \Cref{amenChar} is based on an explicit construction of a subshift of $2^\Gamma$ with no invariant Borel probability measure for every non-amenable group $\Gamma$.
-Andy Zucker communicated subsequently to the authors a different proof based on ideas of abstract topological dynamics, especially the concept of strongly proximal flows.
+Andy Zucker communicated subsequently to us a different proof based on ideas of abstract topological dynamics, especially the concept of strongly proximal flows.

-We study in \cref{S3FF} a universal space for actions and equivalence relations and the descriptive or topological properties of various subclasses.
+We study in \cref{subshifts-space} a universal space for actions and equivalence relations and the descriptive or topological properties of various subclasses.

 Fix a countable group $\Gamma$.
-For any Polish space $X$, define the standard Borel space of subshifts of $X^\Gamma$ as follows:
+For any Polish space $X$, let $F(X^\Gamma)$ be the Effros Borel space of all closed nonempty subsets of $X^\Gamma$ and define the standard Borel space of subshifts of $X^\Gamma$ as follows:

-If $X$ is compact, we view this as a compact Polish space with the Vietoris topology.
+If $X$ is compact, we endow $F(X^\Gamma)$ with the compact Vietoris topology and then $\Sh(\Gamma, X)$ is a compact Polish space in this topology.

 Consider the Hilbert cube $\I^\N$.
-Every compact Polish space is (up to homeomorphism) a closed subspace of $\I^\N$, and thus every $\boldsymbol{\Gamma}$-{\bf flow} (i.e., a continuous action of $\Gamma$ on a compact Polish space) is (topologically) isomorphic to a subshift of $(\I^\N)^\Gamma$.
+Every compact Polish space is (up to homeomorphism) a closed subspace of $\I^\N$, and thus every $\mathbf\Gamma$-\textbf{flow} (i.e., a continuous action of $\Gamma$ on a compact Polish space) is (topologically) isomorphic to a subshift of $(\I^\N)^\Gamma$, i.e., there is homeomorphism of the underlying space of the flow with the space of a subshift preserving the action.
 We can thus consider the compact Polish space $\Sh(\Gamma, \I^\N)$ as the universal space of $\Gamma$-flows.

 Similarly consider the product space $\R^\N$.
 Every Polish space is (up to homeomorphism) a closed subspace of $\R^\N$, and thus every continuous $\Gamma$-action on a Polish space is (topologically) isomorphic to a subshift of $(\R^\N)^\Gamma$.
 We can thus consider the standard Borel space $\Sh(\Gamma, \R^\N)$ as the universal space of continuous $\Gamma$-actions.